 About 75 million American adults (29%) have high blood pressure—that's 1 in every 3 American adults.
 Anyone, including children, can develop high blood pressure.
 It greatly increases the risk for heart disease and stroke, the first and third leading causes of death in the United States.
 International figures came from the largest ever study looking at blood pressure rates around the world, using readings from over 19 million adults in 200 countries.
 High blood pressure is the leading cause of heart disease and stroke, killing around 7.5 million people worldwide every year.

 Cecil’s Textbook in Internal Medicine states that over 80% of Hypertension (High Blood Pressure) is categorized as Idiopathic Hypertension.
 (Note: Idiopathic is a term in medicine that means “we don’t know”, with the same origins as the word “idiot”).
 Yet, the reality is that most high blood pressure originates from Cadmium toxicity.
 How many doctors have you have seen for your High Blood pressure who have addressed the cause?
+At the Centers for Advanced Medicine, addressing cadmium toxicity along with all the other heavy metal and persistent organic pollutant toxicities, is a crucial component of addressing all disease processes.

 An estimated 15 million U.S. adults have coronary heart disease.
 Approximately 78 million U.S. adults have high blood pressure, and an estimated 20 million have diabetes.
 It is estimated that an additional 8 million adults have undiagnosed diabetes and 87 million have pre-diabetes.
 Why is diabetes and pre-diabetes being mentioned here with heart disease?
 Because in the last 10 years, the data is clear that cholesterol has far less to do with heart disease than what your glucose (sugar levels are most of the time.
 And it’s inflammation and oxidation that should be concern.